zheensuseyi/zheensuseyi/README.md

   ## 🤩 Welcome To My Profile!!!

-  I believe that in Software Development, every day is a chance to further learn and improve!
+  I believe that in Software Development, each day is a chance to further learn and improve!

   ---